jz-fun/Vector-valued-Control-Variates-Code/README.md

 ## Citation
-If you use the code, please cite our paper.
+If you find our paper interesting and relevant, please consider to cite our paper.
 ```bibtex
 @article{sun2021vvCVs,
   title={Vector-Valued Control Variates},